October 17, 2014 | Issue # 023

 The AACC High Performance Team Training has been established to assist community college leadership teams with moving into high performance mode or can be used as a way to sustain high performance.
 The next high performance team training will take place on January 18–21, 2015, in Washington, DC.
 Go online to learn how your college can take part.

-Submit Your Application for the 2015 Awards of Excellence
+Submit Nominations for the 2015 Awards Of Excellence

 Find out where else I've been.